IBM/nl2flow/README.md

 Python interpreter version should be `3.9.16`.
 Code formatter is `black`.
 To install dependencies, execute `pip install -e .` at the project root.

+To use a plan validator, install `VAL` (https://github.com/KCL-Planning/VAL).

 #### Build a package locally